tatsuokun/deepdep/README.md

 # Neural-based Dependency Parser ([Dependency Parsing as Head Selection](http://aclweb.org/anthology/E17-1063), Zhang et al., EACL 2017)

+This is a PyTorch implementation of the neural-based dependency parser as in [Dependency Parsing as Head Selection](http://aclweb.org/anthology/E17-1063) achieved nearly state-of-the-art on dependency parsing in early 2017.

 ## Requirements
 ### Framework
  - python (<= 3.6)